Levintsky/ML-tutorial/Generative/Gan.md

 	- Conclusion 1: Both gradient penalties (GAN-GP and DRAGAN-NS) help when training non-saturating GANs, by making the models more robust to hyperparameters.
 	- The non-saturating GAN trained with gradient penalties produces better sample (IS)
 	- WGAN-GP models perform best on Color MNIST and CIFAR-10.
+- Lars Mescheder, Andreas Geiger, and Sebastian Nowozin.
+Which training methods for GANs do actually converge?
+ICML'18.
 - A Odena, J Buckman, C Olsson, T B. Brown, C Olah, C Raffel, and I Goodfellow.
 Is generator conditioning causally related to GAN performance?
 ICML'18.
 	- Follow Pennington et al., 2017 to analyze Jacobian;
 	- Jacobian generally becomes ill-conditioned at the beginning of training: a good cluster in which the condition number stays the same or even gradually decreases, and a "bad cluster", in which the condition number continues to grow
 	- that the average (with z ∼ p(z)) conditioning of the generator is highly predictive of IS and FID;
 	- Propose to use Jacobian loss:\
 		<img src = '/Generative/images/gan/causal-gan.png' width = '400'>
+- A Convex Duality Framework for GANs.
+NIPS'18
+- Are GANs Created Equal?
+A Large-Scale Study.
+NIPS'18

 ## Unclassified
 - E Denton, S Chintala, A Szlam, and R Fergus.
 Deep generative image models using a laplacian pyramid of adversarial networks.
 NIPS'15.